jaredly/jerd/docs/Roadmap.md

 ## What do we need in order to make this minimally usable by other people?

+### THe Editor more
+- [ ] pressing enter should auto-indent for you.
+- [ ] let's acually try to reprint-as-you-type.
+This will require threading through locations to the PPs, so we can do source-mapping to preserve cursor position.
+Also maybe we'll want a more forgiving parser? idk.

 ### Tracing!
 - [x] basic compiler support
 - [x] basic test runner support